CS 241 - DFA Description File Format

 the states listed in States above.

-- Final states: A line containing q, the
+- Accepting states: A line containing q, the

-number of final states, followed by q lines, each
+number of accepting states, followed by q lines, each

-containing the name of a final state.
-Each final state must
+containing the name of a accepting state.
+Each accepting state must

 be one of the states listed in States above.